monimesl/pulserl/README.md

 # Pulserl

-Pulserl is an Erlang client for the Apache Pulsar Pub/Sub messaging system aiming to provide a producer/consumer implementations.
+Pulserl is an Erlang client for the Apache Pulsar Pub/Sub system aiming to provide a producer/consumer implementations.

 ### Quick Examples